14. Interface and Application Programming¶

 Web Interface and UI Behavior¶

 The user interface is a virtual joystick created in the browser using HTML and JavaScript.
-This joystick is a draggable knob inside a circle boundary.
+This joystick is a draggable knob inside a circle limit.
 When the knob is moved, the browser registers the X and Y position values and sends them to the ESP32-C3 through a POST request.

 UI Effects:¶